lucasfeijo/hass-maestro/README.md

 ### `GET /configure`

-Serves a simple web interface to choose which program steps run and in what order.
-Saving changes posts them back asynchronously to persist the selection under `/data/step_order.json`.
+Serves a small web interface to pick which program steps run and in what order.
+Steps can be removed, dragged to reorder and re-added from a "Removed" list.
+A "Reset" button restores the command-line defaults.
+Changes are posted asynchronously to persist the selection under `/data/step_order.json` without a page reload.

 ## Pipeline